 Life without social media

 Blessedly, my phone stays silent except for text messages from the few friends who want to be connected to me.
 I don’t have the urge to keep checking my phone.
 I only need to do so when my friend in Dublin messages me on Skype – probably the only reason why I even have a smartphone!

 Staying away from social media has given me more time to read and do what I love.
 I am realizing more and more that time is finite.
 More than we think.
 And I want to spend that finite time with those I love and care for.
 Commenting or liking on yet another glorious post on FB or Instagram is not connection for me.
 Those are pseudo-relationships, crafted to give you a dopamine high for an instant.

-Reach out more.
+Please reach out more.
 Our parents and grandparents built long-lasting friendships without WhatsApp and FB.
 We can do that too.

 Pick up the phone.
 Don’t use the phone for just texting.
 But actually speak.